seif999999/top-10-game/README.md

 - Verify Firebase project is active
 - Ensure room codes are entered correctly
 - Check console logs for specific error messages
+- **Fixed**: "Room not found" errors have been resolved with better room creation verification

 **Scoring Inconsistencies**
 - Verify all players are using the same game version
 - Check that atomic transactions are working properly
 - Ensure answer normalization is consistent
+- **Fixed**: Answer revelation and scoring issues have been resolved with atomic transactions

+**Answer Matching Issues**
+- **Fixed**: Fuzzy matching now supports partial matches and nicknames
+- **Fixed**: "CR7" and "curry" now properly match their respective answers
+- **Fixed**: Feedback animation now correctly shows green for correct answers, red for wrong answers

 ### Debug Tools
 - **EdgeCaseMonitor**: Real-time monitoring dashboard for multiplayer issues